miscer/cs4203-p1/report/report.md

 ## Automated analysis

-Finally, I have tried to use vulnerability scanning tools to find other attack vectors.
+Finally, I tried to use vulnerability scanning tools to find other attack vectors.

-First I tried to use OWASP ZAP to analyse the content on cybertest.uk.
+First, I tried to use OWASP ZAP to analyse the content on cybertest.uk.
 It only showed alerts about missing security-related headers.
 These are `X-Frame-Options`, `X-XSS-Protection` and `X-Content-Type-Options`.

 `X-Frame-Options` specifies whether the page can be loaded in an `<iframe>` tag inside another page.
 Disallowing this will for example prevent the attacker from including the e-shop checkout page on another page, overlaying it with other elements, showing only the "purchase" button, and misleading the user.